⚠ Since January 2025, a Missing Certificate Gets Your Saudi Shipment Re-Exported

-Saudi Arabia's compliance requirements have tightened significantly.
-The Letters of Undertaking that previously allowed shipments to enter pending documentation are gone.
-Certificates obtained post-arrival are now treated as violations.
-If your product reaches Saudi customs without the right documentation in the SABER system, the outcome is re-export — not a delay, not a fine, but a shipment sent back at your cost.
+Saudi Arabia’s compliance requirements have tightened significantly.
+Letters of Undertaking that previously allowed shipments to enter pending documentation are no longer accepted.
+Certificates obtained after arrival are now treated as regulatory non-compliance.

 Effective January 1, 2025: All shipments to Saudi Arabia require both a Product Certificate of Conformity (PCoC) and a Shipment Certificate of Conformity (SCoC) issued through the SABER platform.
 Letters of Undertaking are no longer accepted for customs clearance.
 Obtaining certificates post-arrival is considered a violation, risking shipment re-export.